 The Department will develop a policy for replacement of safety vests.
 Eligible employees may utilize a voucher system for vest replacement at the Department's vendor(s).
-Vests will have a minimum threat level IIIA to be issued to all Armed Correctional Deputies and any other Correctional Deputies deemed to need a vest by the Department.
+Vests will have a minimum threat level IIIA to be issued to all field operations Deputies and Deputy Coroners.
 The employees will be responsible for any cost exceeding the current cost of the department's standard issue safety vest at the time of replacement.